julzaza/wildwitchherbs/_posts/2025-07-03-witchs-garden-plants-of-power.md

 ## Traditional Witch Garden Plants by Region and Use

-Folk traditions across cultures did not choose plants randomly.
+Folk traditions across cultures **did not choose plants randomly**.
 Witch gardens were shaped by **region, climate, and lived necessity**, not aesthetics.

 Certain herbs appear again and again in traditional gardens because they addressed the most common threats: illness, spiritual contamination, exhaustion, and grief.

-The table below maps specific plants to their regions and roles. **Traditional witch gardens were not planted randomly.**
+The table below maps specific plants to their regions and roles.

-Placement mattered — certain herbs guarded thresholds, others anchored ritual space, while some were deliberately hidden due to their potency.
+Placement also mattered — certain herbs guarded thresholds, others anchored ritual space, while **some were deliberately hidden due to their potency**.

 | Plant                             | Traditional Region                    | Folklore Role                                       | Garden Placement / Function                                |